CyberCRI/Hero.Coli/Doc/RelatedPages/ReactionEngine/ReactionEngine.md

 ## Architecture

 The architecture of this simulator is quite simple.
-Mainely there is 4 differents classes :
+Mainly there is 4 differents classes :

 		- ReactionEngine
 		- Medium
 		- IReaction
 		- Molecule

 1. The **ReactionEngine** is everything.
 It's the master classes that regulate and execute reactions and more.
 2. The **Medium** class contains a list of reactions and a list of molecules